 Kohler-Andrea State Park ~ Sheboygan ~ Lake Michigan

 Kohler-Andrea State Park in Sheboygan is a combination of two adjacent state parks.
 It is located about 2 miles south of Sheboygan in the town of Wilson.
-The park covers 980 acres and over two miles of beach along Lake Michigan shores.
+The park covers 980 acres and over two miles of beach along Lake Michigan’s shores.

 A Wisconsin state park sticker is required to use the park.
 The park is open from 6 am to 11 pm.

-Swimming is available, please use caution no lifeguards are on duty.
-There are strong wind currents on Lake Michigan, if you are using small watercraft or flotation devices the wind can blow you away from the shoreline.
+Swimming is available.
+Please use caution.
+No lifeguards are on duty.
+There are strong wind currents on Lake Michigan.
+If you are using small watercraft or flotation devices, the wind can blow you away from the shoreline.

 In addition to the beach, visitors can enjoy swimming, boating, hiking, biking, and camping.
 Among the 135 campsites is an authentic Native American teepee that is available for rent.